-Using MasterSonic MSA2339 Adapter RS485/RS232C interface, users may develop or use industry standard controllers and PCs for programming and controlling the MasterSonic generator via the optional interface adaptor box.
+Using MasterSonic MSA2684-USB Adapter USB/RS485 interface (or MSA2339 Adapter RS232/RS485 interface), users may develop or use industry standard controllers and PCs for programming and controlling the MasterSonic generator via the optional interface adaptor box.

 NOTE: Only one device can be connected to the Remote serial interface - terminals 7, 8, 9 and 10.
 A Custom Controller and the remote control panel cannot be used at the same time.